 Restrictions: LAW 426, LAWGENRL 402

 Family law is about the legal formation of family relationships, the resolution of family disputes and the influence of public policy on family affairs.
-The course covers the non-financial aspects of family law.
-In particular, this course will explore how the family justice system attempts to resolve parenting and relationship disputes.
-The focus of the course is on the theory and practice of family law.
+The course covers all aspects of family law.
+In particular, this course will explore how the family justice system resolves parenting, financial, violence in the home, property and relationship disputes.
+The course will develop both the practical and theoretical understanding of family law.
 The practical will be developed through a compulsory 70% assignment whereby each member of the class will act as a lawyer as well as a client in a family dispute that covers most aspects of the course.
 The course will also give you the opportunity to do an optional assignment that enables you to research, in some depth, a particular aspect of family law that you have an interest and a passion about.
 Family law is a major area of legal practice.
 A key outcome of this course is that by the end of it you will feel confident to be able to master the key skills of the family lawyer as well as understand the challenges and tensions that families face when they are in conflict.

 This course will provide a practical introduction to family law practice and provide an overview of how it all fits together.
 Family law is an extremely important specialist area of practice.
 Even if you do not wish to become a family lawyer, all lawyers are expected to have a working knowledge of issues such as dissolution, relationship property, day-to-day care and contact, domestic violence, removal of children into care, adoption, and assisted human reproduction.

 There are two main objectives to the course: